milad2073/open-deep-kernel/design-docs/thoughts.md

 DAY 1:<br/>
 The library can be:
-1) a playground to relace each part of "pytorch GPU functions" with your own triton kernel
+1) a playground to replace each part of "pytorch GPU functions" with your own triton kernel
 2) a real tool for upgrading "pytorch GPU functions"
 3) an easy and convinient way of adding extra kernels to pytorch